ArupChandra/hotel_booking_cancellation_analysis/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the hotel's booking cancellation reports of three years.
-By analyzing various aspects of the data, seek to gain a deeper knowledge of booking timings, peak seasons and other aspects throughly.
+By analyzing various aspects of the data, seek to gain a deeper knowledge of booking timings, cancellation reasons, types of bookings and other aspects throughly.

 ### Data Source